 K1 Food & Lounge’s location is perfect.
-Its seaside-promenade setting means that the owners make do without having their own Facebook page or even website.
+Its seaside-promenade setting means that the owners used to make do without having their own Facebook page and still don’t have a website.
 Content in the knowledge that they can rely on walk-in trade to make up the covers.

 Nevertheless, we’ll describe you how to reach K1 Food & Lounge.
 We’ll then give you some pointers about what you can expect to see on their drinks list and menu.
 Treat our three-part guide like a hors d’oeuvre, an appetizer to give you a taste of the eatery.

 - K1 Food & Lounge: where it’s at

 - K1 Food & Lounge: what to drink